Kyubs1610/home_chef/README.md

 # HomeChef mobile App

-On this team project we made a small app
+On this team project we made a small app where :

-On this app :
-- The customers who won’t or can’t cook their own food can order and pick-up the food to the chef place
+- The customers can order and pick-up the food to the chef place.
 - The chefs can prepare food don't need a restaurant and can cook from home.

 I worked on the frontend and the design using figma, canva, CSS, Javascript & React